- In the last 24 hours, five journalists have been arrested while covering the riots

 - Trump threatens to classify Antifa as a terrorist organisation as curfew begins in 20 states

-The art of courtship is dead, and I say bravo.
-Why chart lurid love letters when the eggplant emoji can get to your point faster?
+The art of courtship isn’t dead, it has just evolved.
+Why chart lurid love letters when the eggplant emoji can represent your point faster?

 See, the thing is, I’m not good with words.
 And yeah, I’m a writer, but not a very good one.